Jakobeha/logos/book/src/attributes.md

   attached to the `enum` of your token definition.
 It allows you to define the `Extras` associated type in order to put custom state into the `Lexer`, or declare concrete types for generic type parameters, if your `enum` uses such.
   It is strictly optional.
-It also allows to define parts that must be skipped by the lexer, the error type, or regex subpatterns.
+It also allows to define patterns which aren't associated with any tokens such as those that must be skipped by the lexer, the error type, or regex subpatterns.
 + And most importantly the
   [`#[token]` and `#[regex]`](./attributes/token_and_regex.md)
   attributes.
 Those allow you to define patterns to match against the input,